directus/directus/.changeset/tired-papers-speak.md

 "docs": patch
 ---

-Added explaination about where to generate static tokens in authentication reference
+Added explanation about where to generate static tokens in authentication reference